dijksterhuis/discogs-yt-playlister/README.md

 ### 2-discogs-datastorage/2-xmls2mongo
 Take the files from `discogs-db-xmls`, parse with `xmltodict` & load each document into seperate mongo instances per discogs file

+N.B.
+There is a seperate feature branch to add logging and other functionality to the ETL load.

 ### 2-discogs-datastorage/3-redis-metadata-ids
 Sets up redis instances for caches, hashes, queryable data and site metadata Redis performed MUCH faster than MongoDB on benchmark tests (redis circa 2 seconds with intersections in python between 3 redis dbs, MongoDB minimum 5 seconds, depending on size of query)